FFMG/myoddweb.piger/monitor/api/python/Doc/library/os.rst

       is a file (without following symlinks); return ``False`` if the entry is a directory or other non-file entry, or if it doesn't exist anymore.

-      The result is cached on the ``DirEntry`` object.
-Caching, system calls made, and exceptions raised are as per :func:`~DirEntry.is_dir`.
+      The result is cached on the ``os.DirEntry`` object.
+Caching, system calls made, and exceptions raised are as per :func:`~os.DirEntry.is_dir`.

    .. method:: is_symlink()